The first session is an orientation for participants and spouses or other supporters.

 - Increase joint accountability for "the common good."

-- Create mutual reliance and team connectedness within the group to increase sharing of best practices, engagement in constructive conversations, and making change happen in our communities.
+- Create mutual reliance and team connectivity within the group to increase sharing of best practices, engagement in constructive conversations, and making change happen in our communities.

 - Provide breakthrough awareness and practice of partnership skills across difference.